0561joni/dishplay-backend/README.md

 The backend first attempts OCR with Tesseract via `pytesseract`.
 If that fails, it falls back to OpenAI's vision API.

+A `.python-version` file specifying `3.12` is included so that platforms like Render use Python 3.12 instead of newer releases that may not be supported by all dependencies.

 A `Dockerfile` and `render.yaml` are included for deploying to services like Render.